Kessident/Fullstack-Java/JSONEndpoints.md

 Get a particular book from a user's collection | GET | /api/book/owned/{bookID}
 Add a book to collection | POST | /api/book/owned/add
 Delete an owned book | DELETE | /api/book/owned/{bookID}
-Lookup Book by ISBN|GET|/api/book/search/{ISBN}
-Lookup Book by either ISBN or name|GET|/api/book/search
+Lookup Book by either ISBN or name|POST|/api/book/search

 ### Get a list of all books owned by signed in user | GET | /api/book/all
 #### Request